Training-Free Guidance Beyond Differentiability: Scalable Path Steering with Tree Search in Diffusion and Flow Models: Design Space of

-We apply the Straight-Through Gumbel-Softmax trick \citep{jang2016categorical} to enable gradient backpropagation through the sampling process.
-Implementation details are provided in \cref{appendix:imp_discret}, where we also verify this approximation has good accuracy compared to computing \eqref{eq:training-free estimate for discrete} for all $\boldsymbol{x}_t^{\backslash d}$'s, while enjoys higher efficiency.
-Combining the estimation from \eqref{eq:training-free estimate for discrete}, we obtain our gradient-based training-free guidance for discrete flow and unify it into \ouralg by defining the following \texttt{BranchOut} module, with its continuous counterpart: \begin{module}[htb]
+We use the Straight-Through Gumbel-Softmax trick \citep{jang2016categorical} to enable gradient backpropagation through the sampling process (details are in App.~\ref{appendix:imp_discret}).
+We also show that this approximation achieves high accuracy compared to computing \eqref{eq:prob y given xt} for all $\boldsymbol{x}_t^{\backslash d}$, while offering greater efficiency (see App.~\ref{app:ablation discrete}).